Opinion | Why Tucker Carlson is boosting NFL reporter Michele Tafoya’s views on race

 Carlson acted profoundly moved by this, as if he were in the presence of deep wisdom bordering on saintliness.
 “You must have known that you’d be attacked for defending the American ideal as you did,” he said.

 Carlson, a clever demagogue, sees great potential in the idea that Tafoya is being persecuted for saying “skin color” shouldn’t “matter.”
-He airedcq a recent exchange between Tafoya and Whoopi Goldberg on “The View” that generated controversy:
+He aired a recent exchange between Tafoya and Whoopi Goldberg on “The View” that generated controversy:

 TAFOYA: Why are we even teaching that the color of the skin matters?
 ‘Cause to me what matters is your character and your values.GOLDBERG: Yes, but you know, you live in the United States.
 You know that the color of skin has been mattering to people for —TAFOYA: Can’t we change it, that it doesn’t?GOLDBERG: We need White people to step up and do that.TAFOYA: But they’ve been doing that since the Civil War…